ustwo/bdd-crossplatform-apps/docs/intro.md

 ### What this is not about

  * Not a tutorial about BDD or Cucumber.
- * Not about testing server-side applications.
+ * Not about testing backend applications.
  * Not about showing off iOS or Android skills.
 We've deliberately kept things as simple as possible to minimise the risk of distracting from the bigger picture.
- * Not an end to end testing setup.
+ * Not an end-to-end testing setup.
  * Not a project template that you can clone, modify a few values on a configuration file and get your project up and running quickly.

 ## Main actors

  * Mobile app (iOS/Android) as the application under test.
- * [Grape](http://intridea.github.io/grape/)/[Sinatra](http://www.sinatrarb.com/) as our local mock server.
+ * [Grape](http://intridea.github.io/grape/) as our local mock server.
  * [Cucumber](http://cukes.info/) as the BDD tool of choice.
  * [Appium](http://appium.io/) as the functional automation framework.